Lisa Marie Varon: Vince's Devils (2005–2006)

-SmackDown and departure (2007–2009)
+Various feuds and departure (2007–2009)

 Victoria was given a push on November 27, after she won a number one contender's battle royal.
 Varon gained notoriety from the match when it was reported that her kick to Candice Michelle's face had resulted in a legitimate broken nose that required surgery.
 Following the victory, the angle had her carry a checklist to the ring which contained the names of other Divas.
 Each week, she checked a name off the list after defeating them in matches.
 She also defeated WWE Women's Champion Mickie James in a non-title match.
 Victoria lost the championship match against James at New Year's Revolution, and a rematch on January 15, 2007.

 On June 17, Victoria was moved to the SmackDown! brand as part of the WWE Supplemental Draft.
 Victoria became involved in an on-screen relationship with Kenny Dykstra, and the duo was placed in feuds against Torrie Wilson and Jimmy Wang Yang, as well as Michelle McCool and Chuck Palumbo.
 While on a tour of Europe with WWE in December 2007, Varon claimed to have legitimately broken McCool's nose.

 Victoria later allied herself with the debuting Natalya in April.
-At the Backlash pay-per-view on April 27, Victoria teamed up with Natalya, Beth Phoenix, Jillian Hall, Layla and Melina to defeat Mickie James, Maria Kanellis, Ashley, Michelle McCool, Cherry and Kelly Kelly.
+At the Backlash pay-per-view on April 27, Victoria teamed up with Natalya, Beth Phoenix, Jillian Hall, Layla and Melina to defeat Mickie James, Maria, Ashley, Michelle McCool, Cherry and Kelly Kelly.
 On the May 2 episode of SmackDown, Victoria and Natalya defeated McCool and Cherry.
 In October, Victoria lost to the debuting Brie Bella, when Brie disappeared under the ring during the match, emerged appearing refreshed, and won.
 On the September 26 episode of SmackDown, Victoria and Natalya lost to Maria and Brie.
 On the October 31 episode of SmackDown, Victoria teamed up with Natalya and Maryse in losing effort to Michelle McCool, Maria and Brie.
 On the November 7 episode of SmackDown, Victoria was accompanied by Natalya, where she was once again defeated by Brie.
 After the match, it was revealed that Brie had been switching places under the ring with her twin sister, Nikki Bella, and the twins proceeded to attack Victoria and Natalya.
 On the November 21 episode of SmackDown, Victoria teamed up with Natalya in losing effort to The Bella Twins (Nikki and Brie).
 On the November 28 episode of SmackDown, Victoria teamed up with Natalya and Maryse to defeat the Bella Twins and Michelle McCool.

 With two more years of her contract remaining, Varon asked for her release when WWE told her they have no plans for her.
 Her last match took place on the January 16, 2009 episode of SmackDown, against Michelle McCool.
 She then thanked the fans, and gave farewell to staff at ringside.